-The QTIS is a source which specifically contains individual-related tax information relating to private organizations, other business groups or individuals (such as the Fiscal Information Agency, National Taxation Bureau, and Internal Revenue Service (IRS) qualified tax information sources).
+The QTIS is a source which specifically contains individual-related tax information relating to private organizations, other business groups or individuals (such as the Fiscal Information Agency or National Taxation Bureau of R.O.C., or the Internal Revenue Service (IRS) of U.S.A.) qualified tax information sources.